 Blood has several different functions including transporting oxygen and nutrients to the organs and tissues in our body, carrying cells and antibodies that fight infection, taking waste products to the kidneys and liver so they can filter and clean the blood, and forming blood clots to stop excess bleeding.

 Now that you’re familiar with the heart’s anatomy and the path blood takes as it circulates through the heart and body, let’s look at this quick review question:

 Based on what you’ve learned about the circulation of blood through the heart and lungs, which of the following vessel(s) would contain oxygenated blood?

 - Inferior vena cava

 - Right and left pulmonary arteries

 - Both C and D

-The correct answer is E, the pulmonary veins and the aorta.
+The pulmonary veins and the aorta.
 The inferior vena cava brings deoxygenated blood from the lower body to the heart and the pulmonary arteries are also carrying deoxygenated blood to the lungs to get oxygenated.
 Blood in the right and left pulmonary veins just came from being oxygenated in the lungs and the aorta is carrying that oxygenated blood from the left ventricle to the rest of the body.